krishnakalakkad/file_finding_tool/README.md

 ## Project Overview

-This program finds the path of a file in any current working directory as well as its subdirectories.
-The find program utilizes concurrent programming design and implementation so that the user can try to find different files at the same time.
+This program finds the path of a file in any current working directory as well as its subdirectories by utilizing a concurrent programming design and implementation so that the user can run many simultaneous finding processes.

 ## Motivations and Goals